Research Data Cultures

 Starting in early 2020, Australia’s Scalable Drone Cloud (ASDC) project aims to co-ordinate and standardise how scientists process and analyse drone/UAV-collected data by establishing best-practices and FAIR data principles.
 Through its foundational partners, and their research agendas, the ASDC is informed by nationally significant research initiatives.
 The partnership constitutes three National Collaborative Research Infrastructure (NCRIS) capabilities including the Australian Plant Phenomics Facility (APPF), Terrestrial Ecosystem Research Network (TERN), AuScope, and additionally the Monash Drone Discovery Platform, and the CSIRO.

-I'm looking forward to the ASDC leveraging existing tools and practices from the partners, as well as incorporating internationally emerging best-practice tools and practices, to establish a cloud-native substrate.
-This PaaS will underpin niche drone/UAV experiments with novel sensors and scaled-out drone data capture alike.
+I'm looking forward to the ASDC leveraging existing tools and practices from the partners, as well as incorporating internationally emerging best-practice tools and practices, to establish a cloud-native national platform.
 The goal is to shift Australia's R&D utilising drones to the application level, and to further instil a culture of digitisation within the partners.
 (Image - from the Monash Earth Science Garden walk through early demonstrator)

 Smart Energy City